 Warspite Lake is the first stop on the hike

-The majority of visitors head for Warspite Lake – via a 4.3 km loop trail.
+The majority of hikers head for Warspite Lake – via a 4.1 km loop trail.
 After you climb the first hill, the rest of the hike through sub-alpine forest is easy.
-The total elevation is a kid-friendly 90 m.
+The total elevation is a kid-friendly 122 m (400 feet).

 The bottom line – you’ll probably be surprised at just how quickly you reach the lake.
 Warspite Lake is a good place to hang out, eat lunch, enjoy the spectacular mountain views and take photographs, especially if you head in a counter-clockwise direction around the lake where you can get some nice reflection photographs.